 - The 4200 series were the first 2-8-0 tank engines to be used in Britain

-- Only 5 of the 4200 engines survive of which only 2 are running and 1 is only a ‘partial’ in a museum display
+- Only 5 of the 4200 engines survive of which 3 are running and 1 is only a ‘partial’ in a museum display

 - Although a freight locomotive, these were designed to operate at lower speeds than passenger service engines so are more suitable for operating on today’s heritage railways where speeds are usually restricted to c.
 25mph